 If your pillow is washable, do this every six months on a hot water setting.
-Always use a mild liquid detergent and wash two pillows at once so both are cleaned equally.
-Remember to run them through your washer a second time on the rinse cycle without detergent.
+Always use a mild liquid detergent and remember to run them through your washer a second time on the rinse cycle without detergent.

 Always air and dry pillows in the sunshine.
-Or, if you have to use heat, use a low setting until they’re fully dry without any moist or damp clumps inside.
-You don't want mould growing inside your pillow.
+If you have to use heat, use a low setting until they’re fully dry without any moist or damp clumps inside.

 If possible, always buy a pillow with a cover that’s removable and machine washable.
-This is the perfect way to protect your pillow before you put on your pillowcase.
-It’s an extra barrier that helps stop skin flakes and sweat getting on to your pillow and attracting dust mites.
-A good pillow cover can double the life of your pillow.
+This is the perfect way to protect your pillow before you put on your pillowcase - a good pillow cover can double the life of your pillow.

-Many people think that pillowcases are just for making your bed look nice.
-But pillowcases play an important role in protecting your pillow by absorbing perspiration while you sleep.
+Many people think that pillowcases are just for making your bed look nice, but pillowcases play an important role in protecting your pillow by absorbing perspiration while you sleep.
 They are a barrier to skin flaking on your pillow too.
-Wash your pillowcases at least once a week to keep them fresh and in good condition.
-Your pillows will thank you for it.
+Therefore it’s important to wash your pillowcases at least once a week to keep them fresh and in good condition.

-If you prefer feeling refreshed, then take a look at Winkl's pillow perfection.
-The pillow is soft and supportive in any position and you can sleep on it for 120 nights (yes, four whole months).
-That way you can be certain it’s the pillow you’ve been looking for your whole life.
-Little wonder people are saying that sleeping on a Winkl pillow is like sleeping on a cloud.
+For the perfect night’s sleep, take a look at Winkl's memory foam pillow.
+The pillow is soft and supportive in any position and you can sleep on it for 120 nights risk-free - love it, or return it!
+That way you can be certain it’s the pillow you’ve been looking for to help you rest soundly.